Nursing Image

 Top Ranked Nursing Schools Logo

-Pensacola Christian College is ranked within the top 30 (out of 150) best nursing colleges in Florida, based on our pass rates for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Pensacola Christian College is ranked #17 (out of the top 100) best nursing colleges in Florida, and the PCC BSN program is ranked #12 (out of the top 49) in Florida by the Nursing Schools Almanac based on factors such as academic prestige, value, and our first-time pass rates for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

-The PCC BSN program is ranked #17 in Florida by the Nursing Schools Almanac based on our first-time pass rates for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+Pensacola Christian College's BSN program is ranked #13 (out of 82) accredited BSN programs in Florida based on factors such as academic quality, affordability, and our first-time pass rates for the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 Program Highlights